matuzo/HTMHell/hell/adventcalendar/2025/22/index.md

 You’re likely not a child though, so I will tell it to you straight: _this is not cute._

-Once you’ve recovered from that devestating realization, we can proceed.
+Once you’ve recovered from that devastating realization, we can proceed.

 To actually write semantic HTML, we need to know what elements mean beyond just what we infer from their tag names and how to use them.
 So, how do we find that out?